-Today in science: Breakup of an asteroid | EarthSky.org
+EarthSky | Breakup of an asteroid: 8th anniversary

 Read more about active asteroids from Dave Jewitt

-Bottom line: This is the original publication date of the study of the asteroid known as P/2013 R3.
-It was subsequently found to have broken up into as many as 13 smaller pieces.
+Bottom line: Astronomers observed the asteroid known as P/2013 R3 to break up into as many as 13 smaller pieces from late 2013 to early 2014.